 The French major prepares students to live and work in a global society by developing multilingualism and intercultural competency.
 Students will master French language skills (listening, speaking, reading, writing) needed for all purposes of daily life and gain diverse perspectives on French and Francophone culture though courses focusing on literature, history, visual arts, film, media and business.

 Survey courses and upper-division seminars offer a range of exposure to the French cultural past and the vast ethnic and national diversity of the French-speaking present.
-The major explores distinctly French contributions to world culture and allows students to familiarize themselves with the history, forms, and conventions of a rich literary and artistic tradition.
-In addition to focusing on a broad range of historical periods, transcultural approaches, and topics ranging from Enlightenment political thought to animal studies and France's relations with the Muslim world, the French curriculum brings far-flung periods and places to life.
+The major explores distinctly French contributions to world culture and allows students to familiarize themselves with the history, forms and conventions of a rich literary and artistic tradition.
+In addition to focusing on a broad range of historical periods, transcultural approaches and topics ranging from Enlightenment political thought to animal studies and Francophone cultures of sub-Saharan Africa, the French curriculum brings far-flung periods and places to life.
 It links analysis of contemporary cultural phenomena with more distant historical epochs and texts.
 Medieval epic is studied in tandem with "Game of Thrones," for example, or the history of Caribbean slavery with the figure of the Zombie.
 All courses for the major and minor are interdisciplinary and associate elements of other disciplines such as media studies, art history, science studies, philosophy, sociology, ecology or anthropology with the study of literary texts and other cultural artifacts.

 Code | Title | Credit Hours |